-Companies that spend money developing new products, processes, and services or enhancing existing ones, are eligible for R&D tax relief.
-If you’re spending money on business innovation, you can make an R&D tax credit claim.
+Companies that spend money developing new products, processes, and services or enhancing existing ones, are eligible for Research & Development tax relief.
+If you’re spending money on business innovation, you can make a Research & Development tax credit claim through Shencoh.

-Even if your development project is unsuccessful or shelved following the period of R&D, you can still claim on time you spent working on these projects, so give it a go and claim back what you have lost.
+Even if your development project is unsuccessful or shelved following the period of Research & Development, you can still claim on time you spent working on these projects, so give it a go and claim back what you have lost.

-If you are still unsure if your business is eligible to claim R&D tax credits, contact us today, for a no-obligation consultation with one of our knowledgeable and friendly advisers.
+If you are still unsure if your business is eligible to claim Research & Development tax credits, contact us today, for a no-obligation consultation with one of our knowledgeable and friendly advisers.
 Or Use our quick R&D eligibility checker.

 How are R&D tax credits calculated?

-R&D tax credits are calculated based on your businesses’ qualifying research and development spend.
+Research & Development tax credits are calculated based on your businesses’ qualifying research and development expenditure.
 Qualifying expenditure is identified and enhanced through the relevant rate to produce your enhanced expenditure.
 This will give your company a cash credit if you were loss-making, a corporation tax reduction if you were profitable, or an amount based on a combination of the two.

-HMRC tax credits benefit companies exponentially.
+Research and development tax credits benefit companies exponentially.
 The SME scheme has a rate of R&D expenditure tax relief of 230%, with the large company scheme at a rate of 130%.
-Through these schemes, you can improve your company’s financial strength, save money on your tax bill or reinvest into research and development projects in the future, for an even larger tax claim next year.
+Through these schemes, you can improve your company’s financial strength, save money on your tax bill or reinvest into innovative projects in the future, for an even larger tax claim next year.

 Do you want to see if you are eligible for an average claim of £54,000?
 Then speak to one of our R&D specialists in Shencoh team.